-When we begin on April 20th 2020, don’t worry about regressing in school.
+We have begun the return to the classroom and are experiencing a lot of emotions and new changes.
 Worry about being gracious, kind and mature.
-Every single student in the nation is going through this period of “unknown”.
-When we are back IN the classroom we will course correct to meet you wherever you are.
+Every single student in the nation just went through this period of “unknown”.
+Being back in the classroom doesn’t erase all the time you’ve missed but don’t worry too much, we will course correct to meet you wherever you are.
 Teachers are experts at this!
 We can teach anyone anything, that’s our job.
 We want to encourage learning not mandate it.
 Your mental health and well being is just as important as your academic skills.
 We will persevere, we will be stronger, braver and smarter from this but only if we participate and engage with each other.
 May we rise up and do BETTER.

 ASSIGNMENTS and PARTICIPATION: